Lassoed Boosting and Linear Prediction in the Equities Market: An application in equities return prediction

-\cite{Greenetal2017stockreturns} use $94$ variables from the databases CRSP, Compustat and I/B/E/S to study the determinants of average monthly U.S. stock returns in a series of Fama-MacBeth regressions.
-We update their data to 2018 and use data from 2010 to 2018 in the application with a total of $376,544$ firm-month observations in $108$ months.
-The number of stocks (firms) in each month varies from $3,269$ to $3,883$.
-We add back $8$ variables that are removed in \cite{Greenetal2017stockreturns} due to collinearity concern.
-The dummy variable \textit{ipo} is removed as it may have little variation during certain time period.
-In total, we have $101$($=94+8-1$) variables (see \Cref{tab:variable list} in \Cref{supp:variable def} for variable definitions.)
-Use January, 2010 as an example.
-There are $3,883$ observations in this month. $\boldsymbol{\mathrm{y} }$ in \cref{eq:lrm} becomes a $3883 \times 1$ vector of one-month-ahead, cross-section stock returns and $\boldsymbol{\mathrm{X} }$ includes all variables plus a column of ones for the intercept.
+\cite{Greenetal2017stockreturns} use $94$ variables from the databases CRSP, Compustat and I/B/E/S to study the determinants of average monthly US stock returns in a series of Fama-MacBeth regressions.
+We update their data to 2018 and use data from 2010 to 2018 for a total of $376544$ firm-month observations in $108$ months.
+The number of stocks (firms) in each month varies from $3269$ to $3883$.
+We add $8$ variables that were removed in \cite{Greenetal2017stockreturns} due to collinearity concerns.
+The dummy variable \textit{ipo} is removed since it varies little during certain time periods.
+In total, we have $101$ ($94+8-1$) variables (see \Cref{tab:variable list} in \Cref{supp:variable def}).
+For example, we have $3883$ observations for January 2010. $\boldsymbol{\mathrm{y} }$ becomes a $3883 \times 1$ vector of one-month-ahead, cross-sectional stock returns, and $\boldsymbol{\mathrm{X} }$ includes all variables plus a column of ones for the intercept.
 Missing values are replaced by the mean of the variable.
-We use $50\%$, $25\%$, and $25\%$ of the $3,883$ observations for training, validation, and testing, respectively, and record the mean squared prediction error (MSPE) on the test set of that month.
-Repeat this exercise for the remaining $107$ months and we report the mean and median of the $108$ MSPEs.
+We use $50\%$, $25\%$, and $25\%$ of the $3883$ observations for training, validation, and testing, respectively, and record the mean-squared prediction error (MSPE) for the test set of that month.
+After repeating this exercise for the remaining $107$ months, we report the mean and median of the $108$ MSPEs.

-We add a few comments before discussing the empirical results.
-The goal of our exercise is to find the a good linear model to predict stock returns (on a test set), which is different from identifying determinants to the cross-section of expected stock returns in the large finance literature on anomalies.
-The data we use ignore many macro variables and should not be considered as a complete collection of market information.
-Active arbitrage in the market also implies that all variables under consideration may have been carefully exploited by many analysts and we will not expect to see large predictive power of any linear model.
-The data also ignore some popular variables such as the Fama-French factors or the \textit{q}-factors.
+The goal of our exercise is to find a good linear model to predict stock returns, rather than to identify what determines the cross-section of expected stock returns, which is addressed in the large finance literature on anomalies.
+Active arbitrage in the market also implies that many analysts may have exploited all the variables under consideration, so we do not expect any linear model to exhibit broad predictive power.
+The data ignore many macro variables and such popular variables as the Fama-French factors and the \textit{q}-factors.